 The BID is managed by CityCo, The City Centre Management Company.
 CityCo's Chief Exec and staff are responsible to a BID board for the delivery of the business plan.

-The board is made up of representatives from levy-paying businesses who sit alongside non-exec directors from city stakeholders.
-The group meets quarterly, and a finance committee, bi-monthly.
+The Board is made up of representatives from levy-paying businesses who sit alongside non-exec directors from city stakeholders.
+The BID Board meets quarterly.